-Mike’s service extends to the community where he volunteers his time to several organizations, including the Chicago-Kent Alumni Association where he mentors current students and recent graduates.
+Mike’s service extends to the community volunteering his time to several organizations, including the Chicago-Kent Alumni Association where he mentors current students and recent graduates.
 At Marist High School, he is an instructor for the Moot Court Club.

-Mike previously served on Chuhak & Tecson's Associate/Law Clerk Oversight and Business Development & Marketing Committees and is currently a member of the firm's Professional Education Committee.
+Mike previously served on Chuhak & Tecson's Associate/Law Clerk Oversight and Business Development & Marketing Committees and is currently the chair of the firm's Professional Education Committee.